 - Business Management & Operations

 - Economics, Finance, & Analytics

-What is risk and how does risk perception affect a negotiation?
+What does risk perception affect a negotiation?

 Risk is the probability of an undesirable outcome.
 Rarely is a negotiation outcome certain.